mokeyzz1/restaurant-database-project/README.md

 Detailed documentation can be found in the "DOCUMENTATION.md" file.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the " LICENSE" file for details.

 Contact
 For any inquiries, please contact me at moseskorom82@gmail.com